mouseless/baked/docs/layers/runtime.md

 ## Phases

-This layer introduces following phases to the application it is added;
+This layer introduces following `Start` phases to the application it is added;

 - `BuildConfiguration`: This phase runs in the earliest stage to allow the usage of `Settings` API from features